ibm-cloud-docs/openshift/vpc-security-group-manage.md

     ```
     {: screen}

 2. Run `dig +short` or `nslookup` to get the IPs associated with the hostname in the URL.
-For single zone regions there is only one public IP associated with the hostname.
+For single-campus multizone regions there is only one public IP associated with the hostname.
 For multizone regions, there are 3.
 Look up the individual IPs by replacing `e` with 1, 2, and 3.
     ```sh
     dig +short cXXX-1.<region>.containers.cloud.ibm.com
     dig +short cXXX-2.<region>.containers.cloud.ibm.com